Château La Coste winery and art center, Le Puy-Sainte-Réparade

 The program of activities of Chateau La Coste includes temporary exhibitions, art workshops, music concerts, and film screenings.

 Just a suggestion: the site can be extremely hot and sunny in Summer; therefore wearing light clothes and a hat, and having a bottle of water to drink during the visit is highly recommended.

-The sculpture Calix Meus Inebrians (2009) by irish artist Guggi; © Inexhibit
+The sculpture Calix Meus Inebrians (2009) by Irish artist Guggi; © Inexhibit

 Art Center – Tadao Ando

 Château La Coste, views of the Art Center designed by Tadao Ando, the building accommodates the estate’s entrance lobby, various service spaces, a bookshop, and a cafe-restaurant.
-A large water mirror, on which the sculpture Crouching Spider 6695 (2003) by Louise Bourgeois is installed, roofs a covered parking; photos © Inexhibit, 2017
+A large water mirror, on which the sculpture Crouching Spider 6695 (2003) by Louise Bourgeois is installed, roofs a covered car park; photos © Inexhibit, 2017

 Pavilion “Four Cubes to contemplate our environment” – Tadao Ando

 The timber pavilion designed by Tadao Ando between 2008 and 2011 and situated in a small grove accommodates a glass and light installation by Ando himself; photos © Inexhibit